 4The Palacio da Ajuda

 It is probably enough to say that the Palacio da Ajuda was, in the 19th century, the royal residence of the Portuguese ruling family.
 Filled with fancy rooms and pompous halls, the neoclassical palace has 34 rooms and a throne room.
 However, Palacio da Ajuda is one of the least visited attractions of Lisbon, which in no way does justice to the beauty and the richness of the palace.

 5The Pavilhão Chinês

 First of all, it is a bar.
-However, it can almost be regarded as a rich museum, because it is full of old fashioned toys, knick-knacks and collector’s items.
-In addition, The Pavilhão Chinês provides its visitors with something no museum can provide, a refreshing drink while enjoying the place.
+However, it can almost be regarded as a rich museum, because it is full of old fashioned toys, knick-knacks, and collector’s items.
+Also, The Pavilhão Chinês provides its visitors with something no museum can provide, a refreshing drink while enjoying the place.
 Visitors of The Pavilhão Chinês can also play snooker during their stay.
 Located in the Principe Real area of Lisbon, the bar is surrounded by great places for shopping.

 6The Graça District